If you’d like a refreshing outlook on parenting, you’re in the right place.

 What I didn’t know at the beginning of this journey is that parenting would be the ultimate training in resilience. ~Alissa Marquess

 - I can help you communicate.
 And also help you choose a beer.
 I started this blog in 2010 when my kids were newborn, 3 and 5.
 During that time my husband and I were also starting a brewery, which feels like our fourth child, Mother Road Brewing Company.
-We continue to run and grow the brewery and between parenting and running businesses together, we’ve had to do a LOT of work on our communication.
-Ultimately, (probably because of all that communication) these adventures have been great for our marriage.
-We make it a goal each year to be madly in love.
-So far it keeps working 😉
+We continue to run and grow the brewery and between parenting and running businesses together we work a LOT on our communication.

 - I can help you yell less.
 And also do crafts.
 This began as a blog about creativity, kid projects and activities (the original name of this blog was Creative with Kids, and you’ll still see that sprinkled through a bit).
 The more craft projects I tried to do, the more I realized that I needed a LOT more parenting tools if I wanted to actually enjoy activities with my kids, hence the gradual evolution to a parenting blog.
 Because I’ve struggled a lot with anger, I have a bunch of posts about dealing with anger.
 I’m not a doctor or therapist, but I love sharing about this topic, because over time I’ve been able to go from being a yelling, angry mom, to a mostly calm and happy mom.
 I love sharing what’s worked for me.

-- I can help you connect with kids.
-And also teach you how to ship posters.
+- I wrote a couple viral posts that went viral, so I made posters of them.
 A couple of my posts, 100 Ways to be Kind to Your Child and 64 Positive Things to Say to Kids have been crazy popular, and due to many requests I’ve turned them into posters.
 You can find both of them in digital (print-at-home) or physical posters.
 My favorite thing about these is that by now I have sent these posters to over 30 different countries!
 I love that these positive reminders are in homes all over the world.

 - I can help you read more.
 I love to read.
 Books are friends, comfort, possibility and adventure to me.
 You can find out how I find time to read as a mom here.
 And each year at the end of December I post a list of the books that changed my life that year, you can find those book lists here.

-- I can help you doctor a chicken.
-Currently (September 2017) we have three cats, three dogs, five fish and fifteen chickens.
-The chickens are actually my 12 year old son’s for his egg business, but I’ve learned my fair share of chicken midwifery skills (yuck, basically) and due to unfortunate chicken/dog interactions, I’ve also learned chicken butchering skills.
-All of this in our middle-of-town back yard.
+- I live in the part of Arizona that gets snow.
 We humans and our animals reside in a little 1950’s house in Flagstaff, Arizona.
 We’re at 7000’ elevation in Northern AZ – so think snow and pine trees more than cactus.
 We’re about an hour away from the Grand Canyon.

 How to connect with Bounceback Parenting: